-We use the Townsend radiative cooling algorithm \citep{Townsend_2009} (as, e.g., in \citealp{Gronke_2022}), with a solar metallicity cooling curve \citep{Sutherland_1993} and a $T_{\mathrm{floor}} = 10^4$~K. Unlike \citet{Tan_2021}, we do not modify the cooling strength.
-Instead, we modify the wavelength to have different values of Damköhler number.
-Since $\mathrm{Da} = t_{\mathrm{turb}} / t_{\mathrm{cool}}$, and $t_{\mathrm{turb}} \propto \lambda$ (see equation \ref{eqn:Da_theory}), by varying the wavelength (and also the size of the box) we get different values of Da.
-We run a total 12 simulations with different Da for each amount of viscosity, from $\mathrm{Da_{mix}} \simeq 2.3\times10^{-3}$ to $\mathrm{Da_{mix}} \simeq 1.1\times10^{3}$, where the temperature of the intermediate mixed gas chosen to compute the cooling time is $T_{\mathrm{mix}} = 2\times10^5$~K (to be consistent with \citealp{Tan_2021}).
-The values of Da are calculated assuming that $t_{\mathrm{turb}} \sim \tau_{\rm KH}$.
-In the presence of cooling, the box is filled with cold gas, causing the mixing layer leaves the domain, specially in the strong cooling regime.
-To prevent this, we calculate the velocity at which the box is being filled with cold gas, and add a velocity in the opposite direction to the whole box, following \citet{Das_2023}.
+We used the Townsend radiative cooling algorithm \citet[as, e.g., in \citealp{Gronke_2022}]{Townsend_2009}, with a solar metallicity cooling curve \citep{Sutherland_1993} and a $T_{\mathrm{floor}} = 10^4$~K. In contrast to \citet{Tan_2021}, we did not modify the cooling strength.
+Instead, we modified the wavelength to have different values of Damköhler number.
+Since $\mathrm{Da} = t_{\mathrm{turb}} / t_{\mathrm{cool}}$, and $t_{\mathrm{turb}} \propto \lambda$ (see Eq. \ref{eqn:Da_theory}), by varying the wavelength (and also the size of the box), we got different values of Da.
+We ran a total 12 simulations with different Da for each amount of viscosity, from $\mathrm{Da_{mix}} \simeq 2.3\times10^{-3}$ to $\mathrm{Da_{mix}} \simeq 1.1\times10^{3}$, where the temperature of the intermediate mixed gas chosen to compute the cooling time is $T_{\mathrm{mix}} = 2\times10^5$~K (to be consistent with \citealp{Tan_2021}).
+The values of Da were calculated assuming that $t_{\mathrm{turb}} \sim \tau_{\rm KH}$.
+We know that in the presence of cooling, the box is filled with cold gas, causing the mixing layer leaves the domain, especially in the strong cooling regime.
+To prevent this, we can calculate the velocity at which the box is being filled with cold gas, adding a velocity in the opposite direction to the whole box, following \citet{Das_2023}.